lc00/wiki-experiment/Data-Structures.md

 * Node - Item in a linked list
 * Head - Beginning of a linked list, often a special kind of node
 * End of a linked list - Last node points to `null`
+* Advance - Move forward `n` nodes
+* Back - Move backward `n` nodes
+* Show - Display the current node

 ### Used For:

 * Every situation where a 1-dimensional array works, except not when you need random access to elements
-* Insertion and deletion are really efficient
+* Insertion and deletion are really efficient, especially insertion

 ### Implementation